pzaenger/frontend-frameworks/README.md

 Brief side notes:

+- This won't be a ranking.
 - I have experience with Angular and React.
-- This won't be a ranking here.
 - I don't make a big distinction between framework, library, meta framework, etc.